Khubth/Smart_COntract_Module2/README.md

 ## Description

-In this project, we'll create a simple smart contract with 2-3 functions and display the values of those functions in a front-end application.
-The files `index.js`, `MySmartContract.sol`, and `deploy.js` will help us practice interacting with our smart contract through a web interface.
+For this project, create a simple contract with 2-3 functions.
+Then show the values of those functions in frontend of the application.
+The files index.js, MySmartContract.sol, and deploy.js contain codes to practice interaction with the SmartContract_with_Front_end_interaction smart contract through a website.

 ## Prerequisites